RatJuggler/advent-of-code/2015/README.md

 than Day 6.

 ##### Day 8
-Created Santa's list as class wrapping a plain Python *List* to encapsulate the functionality required on the list.
+Created Santa's list as class wrapping a plain Python *List* to encapsulate the functionality required.
 Should also note use of *eval*.

 ##### Day 9
-A variation on the traveling salesman problem but simple enough to brute force solutions and tack multiple variations the solutions.
-Room for improvement.
+A variation on the traveling salesman problem but simple enough to brute force solutions and track multiple variations of the solutions.
+Room for improvement though.

 ##### Day 10
 Straightforward parsing puzzle.